Blue-Rabbit-Vet/code-challenge/README.md

 - PUT - though I did not end up using the update functionality, PUT will update a user based on id.
 - DELETE - this will delete a user object from the list of uses in the "db" json file.

+The code that interacts with the data/users.json is in lib/db.ts and was based on some examples I found relating to reading/writing json to a file live from the Next.JS api.

 # Challenge Prompt: